Appendices

 Appendix C: Privacy Rights of Students in Education Records

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) (FERPA) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students’ privacy in their educational records maintained by the university.
 The statute and regulations govern access to certain student records maintained by the university and the release of those records.
 FERPA provides that the university must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
-The right to petition to correct a record under FERPA does not include the right to challenge the appropriateness of a grade determined by the instructor.
-In addition, FERPA generally requires the university obtain a student's written consent before releasing personally identifiable data pertaining to the student.
-The university has adopted a set of policies and procedures governing the implementation of FERPA and its regulations.
+The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
+FERPA generally requires the university obtain a student’s written consent before releasing personally identifiable data about the student.
+The university has adopted a set of policies and procedures governing implementation of the statute and the regulations.
 Copies of these policies and procedures may be obtained at Lassen Hall 3008.
 Among the types of information included in the university statement of policies and procedures is:

 The Department of Education has established an office and review board to investigate complaints and adjudicate violations.
 The designated office is: